yxlin/ppda/paper.md

 making PDA computation efficient.
 Current release, version 0.18, mainly provides,

-  * CUDA C API, which allow C programmers to construct their own probability density approximation routines for any biological or cognitive models and,
+  * CUDA C API, which allows C programmers to construct their own probability density approximation routines for any biological or cognitive models and,
   * R functions, which approximates two choice-response-time cognitive
-  models: Canonical linear ballistic accumulation and piecewise LBA models [@Brown2008; @Holmes2016].
+  models: Canonical linear ballistic accumulation (LBA) and piecewise LBA models [@Brown2008; @Holmes2016].

 PDA calculates likelihood even when their analytic functions are